The-going/evlproject/content/dovetail/porting/arch.md

 |   IPI_COMPLETION      |   6  | 6  |
 |   IPI_CPU_BACKTRACE   |   7  | 7  |

-After the Dovetail rework, all pre-existing in-band IPIs are now multiplexed over SGI0, which leaves seven SGIs available for adding out-of-band IPI messages, from which we only need two in the current implementation.
+After the introduction of IPI multiplexing by Dovetail, all pre-existing in-band IPIs are now multiplexed over SGI0, which leaves seven SGIs available for adding out-of-band IPI messages, from which we only need two in the current implementation.

+#### Prior to kernel v5.10-rc6

 The resulting mapping is as follows:

 |      IPI Message     |        Logical IPI number            |  Physical SGI number | Pipelined IRQ number |
 | :------------------: | :----------------------------------: | :------------------: |:------------------: |